ant-giannone/tlabs-comm-grpc/README.md

 }
 ```

-How to create the bean that permit injection of the client-stub for gRPC call invocation
+How to create the bean that permit injection of the client-stub for gRPC call invocation.
+In this case we use **BlockingStub**, then we are using the client-side **unary** and blocking gRPC invocation call
 ```java

     @Bean